prog4biol/pfb2019/README.md

 #### Lists

-Lists are valuable data types that can store a collection of data in a single variable.
+Lists are data types that store a collection of data.

 - Lists are used to store an ordered, *indexed* collection of data.